Adrian Garrett: Early life

-Garrett was born in Brooksville, Florida, on January 3, 1943, to parents Henry Sr., a machine operator, and Ida Garrett.
+Garrett was born in Brooksville, Florida, on January 3, 1943, to parents Henry Sr., a machine operator, and Iva Garrett.
 His family relocated to nearby Sarasota when he was six years old.
 Garrett attended Sarasota High School, where he played baseball and football.
 After graduating in 1961, he was signed as an amateur free agent by Zack Taylor of the Milwaukee Braves on June 15 that same year.

 Playing career

 Garrett played in the minor leagues from the 1961 to 1966 seasons.
 He made his MLB debut on April 13, 1966, at the age of 23, entering as a pinch hitter and popping out in his only at bat in a 6–0 loss to the Pittsburgh Pirates.
 However, he appeared in only four games as a Brave that year and went hitless in three at bats.
 He did not return to MLB until September 1970 as a member of the Cubs, going 0-for-3 with three strikeouts as a pinch hitter.

 Late in the 1971 season, the Cubs traded Garrett to the Oakland Athletics for Frank Fernández and Bill McNulty.
 He did not collect his first major league hit until his first game with the Athletics in September 1971.
-Garrett then spent parts of the 1972–1976 seasons in the majors as a pinch hitter, designated hitter, and spare outfielder, catcher and first baseman.
+In the 1971-72 offseason, Garret played with Águilas Cibaeñas in the Dominican League.
+He spent parts of the 1972–1976 seasons in the majors as a pinch hitter, designated hitter, and spare outfielder, catcher and first baseman.
 He struggled offensively, compiling a .185 batting average, with 51 hits, (including eight doubles and 11 home runs) and 37 runs batted in.

+After the 1972 season, he played for Estrellas Orientales in the Dominical League.
+He was back in Venezuelan Winter League in 1974-75 playing with Tigres de Aragua.
+In 1976 he established a Venezuela Winter League record by getting a hit in 28 consecutive games as a member of Leones del Caracas.

-However, Garrett later starred for the Hiroshima Carp in Japan, hitting 102 home runs in three seasons.
+Garrett later played for the Hiroshima Carp in Japan, hitting 102 home runs in three seasons.
 Garrett's 1979 Hiroshima team won the Japan Series against Charlie Manuel and the Kintetsu Buffaloes.
-In 1976 he established a Venezuela Winter League record by getting a hit in 28 consecutive games as a member of Leones del Caracas.